 exposition – the initial presentation of the theme of a composition, movement, or section.
 The use of the term generally implies that the material will be developed or varied at a later stage.

 fugue – a short melody or phrase, known as the subject – introduced by one instrument, successively taken up by others and developed by interweaving the parts.
-For a more detailed definition, please read my ‘BACH – The Art of Fugue’ post from May 2016.
+For a more detailed definition, please read my ‘BACH – The Art of Fugue’ post here.

 glissando – a glide from one pitch to another; used on stringed instruments.
 A very modern technique, especially when used with micro-tones.